“Moses doesn’t like this. Moses doesn’t like this one bit…*“

 But in a strange turn of events, when Pharaoh tells Moses to take His People and leave Egypt, Dathan gets turned out with them.
 From that point on – throughout the film – Dathan remains a “thorn in the flesh” to Moses.
 (As the Apostle Paul might put it.
 See 2d Corinthians 12:7.)

-1) A Hebrew woman named Memnet telling Nefretiri that Moses is the son of Hebrew slaves, then being murdered – pushed off a high balcony – by Nefretiri.
+There are other examples of such whole cloth and/or artistic license episodes drawn from those four short verses in Exodus 2:11-14.
+They include but aren’t limited to: 1) A Hebrew woman named Memnet telling Nefretiri that Moses is the son of Hebrew slaves, then being murdered – pushed off a high balcony – by Nefretiri.
 2) Moses voluntarily becoming a slave himself – after he wangles the truth from Nefertiri – “to learn more of their lives.”
-And 3) Moses brought in chains to Pharaoh – as seen at left, played by Yul Brynner – and then “banished to the desert.”
+And 3) Moses brought in chains to Pharaoh – played by Yul Brynner – and then “banished to the desert.”
 (All because Nefertiri is still madly in love with him – Moses – and because Yul Brynner doesn’t want Moses as a martyr to his new queen.)

 These then are the few comments I wanted to make, “on watching parts of The Ten Commandments on the Saturday night before Easter Sunday. ”